-The history department at UW-EC has long been involved in local and regional public history, but degree offerings in the field are relatively new.
-The University of Wisconsin-Eau Claire History Department offers a Public History Emphasis for undergraduate majors and a Graduate Certificate in Public History for graduate students.
+The history department at UW-Eau Claire has long been involved in local and regional public history, but degree offerings in the field are relatively new.
+The University of Wisconsin-Eau Claire History Department offers a Public History Emphasis for undergraduate majors and a MA in Public History for graduate students.

 Undergraduate Emphasis in Public History

 Public history has been a growing field during the last few decades, and many history departments across the country have recently developed graduate programs in the field.
 Undergraduate degree offerings in public history, however, are much less common.
-The undergraduate Emphasis in Public History at the University of Wisconsin-Eau Claire has been designed to introduce students to a variety of career options open to history majors.
+The undergraduate Emphasis in Public History at the University of Wisconsin-Eau Claire has been designed to introduce students to a variety of career options open to history majors in addition to teaching.

 Curriculum for the undergraduate Emphasis in Public History includes: